openshift/enhancements/enhancements/dns/externaldns-operator-aws-assume-role.md

 for the ExternalDNS Operator when using an assumed role.
 ExternalDNS provides support for an external ID via the [`--aws-assume-role-external-id`](https://github.com/kubernetes-sigs/external-dns/blob/22da9f231dbc6faa3a668b507a4a06823a129609/pkg/apis/externaldns/types.go#L460) command line argument.
 AWS suggests the use of an external ID in specific scenarios to mitigate privilege escalation such as the [confused deputy problem](https://en.wikipedia.org/wiki/Confused_deputy_problem).
 However, for this effort, we opted not to include this functionality at the moment.
-TThe reason behind this decision is that it would become necessary to incorporate support for external ID throughout all the components that enable shared VPC (including API, Install, and Ingress Operator), and there hasn't been a specific customer need for it thus far.
+The reason behind this decision is that there hasn't been a specific customer need for it thus far, but we should revisit this at a later time.

 ## Infrastructure Needed